justeattakeaway/pie/packages/tools/generator-pie-component/README.md

 Please replace any workspace versions with the latest published version for each package.

 _Note: If this step fails, ensure you have installed the repository dependencies with `yarn`.
-Otherwise this (and any other commands) will fail._
+Otherwise, this (and any other commands) will fail._

 ### Setting up Storybook: